-Why the Ballard Bridge and its steel neighbors need cool-water baths
+Why the Ballard Bridge and its steel neighbors need cool-water baths in the summertime

 SDOT hasn’t yet located the exact spot where steel parts scraped or blocked each other.
 That will take more time and money, he said.
 The city owns century-old steel drawbridges at Ballard, Fremont and the University District, and operates a new King County bridge at South Park.
 Washington state owns the Montlake and First Avenue South bridges.

 Steel absorbs heat faster than it cools, Donohue said, causing a cumulative expansion.
-“At night it will start to cool down, but it never gets back to normal.”
+“At night it will start to cool down, but it never gets back to normal,” he said.

 Four of the first eight days this August were above 85 degrees; 11 days were that hot in August 2017.

-Global warming may bring more bridge expansions and require more bridge baths.
+Global warming may bring more bridge expansions and require more cooling baths.
 But Donohue said he’s more focused on the city’s aging structures, which deform over several decades.

 He said Seattle should be devoting $80 million to maintenance yearly instead of the current $17 million, or the city might someday wind up closing worn-out bridges for safety.
 Already in the Duwamish area, one lane of a concrete span above railroad tracks at Fourth Avenue South has been shut down because SDOT lacks the money for retrofits, he said.